All gas powered ATVs will have at least one spark plug, if not two, and will need to be replaced.

 The boring NGK Spark Plugs are what the manufacturer designed the engine around and work the best.
 Your time and money is better spent replacing these plugs every year then buying some BS fancy plug that is more like snake oil than anything else.

-Do ATV Spark Plugs Get Weaker Overtime?
+Plugs Get Weaker Over Time

 The spark plugs in your ATV will get weaker over time, but most won’t notice it until the spark plug goes completely bad.